hoolek77/village-defense/README.md

 ## Tools used

-- TypeScript - for modern TypeScript feautures
+- TypeScript - better development by adding types
 - Babel - for compiling ES6+ JavaScript code into a backwards compatible version of it
 - Webpack - for bundling all JavaScript files
 - Prettier - for same code formatting in the whole project